-You can find additional information in our Business Conduct and Ethics Code (4.4 MB) about avenues in which employees report misconduct and a description of how we administer oversight of our compliance program.
+Our Business Conduct and Ethics Code has information about the avenues by which employees report misconduct and a description of how we administer oversight of our compliance program.

 Chevron has a right and responsibility to advocate positions on proposed policies that will affect the company's ability to meet the growing demand for energy.
 We lobby ethically, constructively and in a bipartisan manner through direct communication with public officials.
 We also encourage our employees, retirees and others to communicate with officials when permitted by law.
 We comply with all registration and reporting regulations related to our lobbying activities.

-Chevron has strict policies and internal approval processes so that decision making and reporting on political contributions comply with the letter and spirit of all applicable laws.
-Global contributions in 2012 were approximately $12 million to support candidates and political organizations that foster economic development, free enterprise and good governance.
+Chevron has strict policies and internal approval processes so that decision-making and reporting on political contributions comply with the letter and spirit of all applicable laws.
+Global contributions in 2013 were approximately $3.5 million to support candidates and political organizations that foster economic development, free enterprise and good governance.
 Totals include contributions to support our views on local and state ballot measures.
-Chevron employees, through the Chevron Employees Political Action Committee (CEPAC), contributed $623,800 in 2012 to the election of candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
+Chevron employees, through the Chevron Employees Political Action Committee (CEPAC), contributed $290,000 in 2013 to the election of candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
 By policy, CEPAC does not contribute to presidential candidates or national political parties.